 Most cities have good public transport systems combining bus, trolleybus and tram; the biggest cities also have metro systems.
 Public transport is very cheap and easy to use, but you’ll need to be able to decipher some Cyrillic.
 Taxis are plentiful.

 In St Petersburg, Moscow and several other cities located on rivers, coasts, lakes or reservoirs, public ferries and water excursions give a different perspective.

 A stop is usually marked by a roadside ‘А' sign for buses, ‘Т' for trolleybuses, and ТРАМВАЙ or a ‘Т' hanging over the road for trams.
-The fare (R10 to R20) is usually paid to the conductor; if there is no conductor, pass the money to the driver.
+The fare (R15 to R30) is usually paid to the conductor; if there is no conductor, pass the money to the driver.
 You will be charged extra if you have a large bag that takes up space.

-Within most cities, marshrutky double up official bus routes but are more frequent.
+Within most cities, marshrutky double up on official bus routes but are more frequent.
 They will also stop between official bus stops, which can save quite a walk.

 The metro systems of Moscow and St Petersburg are excellent.
-There are smaller ones in Kazan, Nizhny Novgorod, Novosibirsk, Samara, Vologda and Yekaterinburg.
+There are smaller ones in Kazan, Nizhny Novgorod, Novosibirsk, Samara and Yekaterinburg.

 It's less common these days, but it's still possible to flag down a taxi, or just a random driver whose owner needs some extra cash, in the street.
 Check with locals to determine the average taxi fare in that city at the time of your visit; taxi prices around the country vary widely.
-Practice saying your destination and the amount you want to pay so that it comes out properly.
-The better your Russian, the lower the fare (generally).
+Practise saying your destination and the amount you want to pay so that it comes out properly.
+Generally, the better your Russian, the lower the fare.
 If possible, let a Russian friend negotiate for you: they’ll do better than you will.

-To hail a private taxi, stand at the side of the road, extend your arm and wait until something stops.
+To hail a taxi, stand at the side of the road, extend your arm and wait until something stops.
 When someone stops for you, state your destination and be prepared to negotiate the fare – fix this before getting in.
-If the driver’s game, they’ll ask you to get in (sadites).
+If the driver’s game, they will ask you to get in (sadites).
 Consider your safety before doing this.